tacticalarms1/BYPAZZR/README.md

 ![image](https://github.com/user-attachments/assets/3c7c62c8-e741-418b-924f-bdd72a63bb73)

+# PLEASE STAR IF YOU LIKED IT AND IT WORKED!

 # ABOUT
 BYPAZZR is a project by me.
 It is a collection of all working securly and other school blocker exploits.
 It is most likely up to date so I recommend taking a look :3 I try my best to keep it up to date and working.
 It has many different bypasses all tested personally by me.
 Please tell me any tips or ways to unblock u have thx! :3